Frequently Asked Questions

 Who will evaluate our experiment proposal?

 A group of physicists and engineers will pre-select the proposals.
 From 2014-2018 the short-listed experiments were sent to the SPSC, the committee that validates all proposals for experiments at the laboratory’s Super Proton Synchrotron (SPS) and Proton Synchrotron (PS) accelerators, which selected the winners.
-In 2019 a joined committee of DESY and CERN scientists will select the winners.
+In 2019 and 2020 a joined committee of DESY and CERN scientists select the winners.

 2 Technical FAQ's for the conditions at DESY